Can I speak to a human please? My war with tech in customer service

 My Verdict

 In this BBC drama, nothing is as it seems, so be prepared – it’s truly a Northern twist-turner from beginning to end and I’m not complaining!
-It turned unexpectedly from a show quickly turned into a binge with me on my sofa at 4am doing the classic ‘just one more episode’ and finishing the series.
+It turned unexpectedly from a show I was casually viewing into a binge with me on my sofa at 4am doing the classic ‘just one more episode’ and finishing the series.
 I would be intrigued to see based on the show’s success (it’s trending at number 9 on most watched UK dramas on Netflix at the time of writing) whether a sequel will be in the making.
 I won’t be mad if they don’t but I’ll definitely be queuing to watch if they do!
 Overall, would highly recommend.

 Some tweet highlights of people reacting to the show: